Does prostate cancer have any symptoms?

 - dribbling urine after you finish urinating

-- a sudden urge to urinate – you may sometimes leak before you get to the toilet.
+- a sudden need to urinate – you may sometimes leak urine before you get to the toilet.

 - back pain, hip pain or pelvis pain